dennuguyen/comp1531-proj/src/assumptions.md

 ### channel_leave()
 - returns empty dictionary on success

-- if user is last member of channel then user is owner and cannot leave the channel.
-Trying to do so will raise InputError
+- sole owner cannot leave the channel or will raise InputError
+- leaving a public channel has the same environment as leaving a private channel

 ### channel_join()
 - returns empty dictionary on success
-- if member of channel tries to rejoin channel then do nothing
+- if member of channel tries to rejoin channel then raise InputError
+- if slackr owner joins a channel then they are automatically promoted to channel owner

 ### channel_addowner()
 - return empty dictionary on success
-- only members of the channel can be given owner permissions by an owner
+- only members of the channel can be given owner permissions by an owner of that channel
 - giving an owner owner permissions will raise InputError
+- giving a stranger owner permissions will raise InputError

 ### channel_removeowner()
 - return empty dictionary on success
+- channel and slackr owner can remove other owner permissions except for the slackr owner
-- there must always be at least 1 owner in any channel
+- must always be at least 1 owner in any channel

 ## channels.py